d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ════════════════════════

   Corfu works well together with all packages providing code completion via the `completion-at-point-functions'.
+Many modes and packages already provide a Capf out of the box.
+Nevertheless you may want to look into complementary packages to enhance your setup.

-Furthermore it supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces (see `corfu-quit-at-boundary').
+  • [Orderless]: Cofu supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces (see `corfu-quit-at-boundary').

-  I collect additional Capf backends and `completion-in-region' commands in my small [Cape] package.
-For example the package provides a file name and a dabbrev completion backend.
+  • [Cape]: I collect additional Capf backends and `completion-in-region' commands in my [Cape] package.
+The package provides a file path, a dabbrev completion backend and a backend which allows you to enter unicode characters in the form of TeX commands.
+Cape provides an adapter to reuse Company backends in Corfu.
+Furthermore the function `cape-super-capf' can merge/groups multiple Capfs, such that the candidates of multiple Capfs are displayed together at the same time.

-  Icons are supported by Corfu via an external package.
+  • [kind-icon]: Icons are supported by Corfu via an external package.
 For example the [kind-icon] package provides beautifully styled SVG icons based on monochromatic icon sets like material design.

+  • [corfu-doc]: The corfu-doc package by @galeo allows you to display the candidate documentation in a popup next to the Corfu popup, similar to `company-quickhelp'. /Note that the corfu-doc package is new and still work in progress./

-  You may also want to look into my [Vertico] package.
-Vertico is the minibuffer counterpart of Corfu.
+  • [Vertico]: You may also want to look into my [Vertico] package.
+Vertico is the minibuffer completion counterpart of Corfu.

 [Orderless] <https://github.com/oantolin/orderless>